adrn/gala/docs/potential/index.rst

 This subpackage provides a number of classes for working with parametric gravitational potentials.
-There are `base classes`_ for defining custom potentials, but more useful are the `built-in potentials`_.
+There are `base classes`_ for defining custom potentials (see :ref:`custompotential` for more information), but more useful are the `built-in potentials`_.
 These are commonly used potentials that have the potential form, gradient (and acceleration), and (in some cases) Hessians available as methods.
-These are particularly useful in combination with the `streamteam.integrate` subpackage -- see the `example`_ below.
+These are particularly useful in combination with the `streamteam.integrate` subpackage -- see the `example`_ below for a use case.

 Getting started with the built-in classes
 =========================================